Aifric

 Aifric ([ˈafʲɾʲɪc]) is an Irish-language TV series aimed at young adults, co-created and written by Tadhg Mac Dhonnagáin and co-created and directed by Paul Mercier.
 The show has won multiple IFTA awards for "Best Children's/Youth Program".

 The first of the weekly thirteen-part series began broadcasting on 31 October 2006, the date of TG4's tenth anniversary.

+Premise

 The series followed the life of Aifric whose wacky family have just moved to a new town in the West of Ireland.
 The 14-year-old wants nothing more than to fit in but feels her family will not make it easy for her.
-Her mother is a new-age hippy who has banned television, while her father is a wannabe rock star, and her little brother is annoying.
+Her mother is a new-age hippie who has banned television, while her father is a wannabe rock star, and her little brother is just annoying.